Jolin Tsai: Musical style

 Tsai has utilized a diverse range of musical genres and concepts throughout her career.
 Tsai noted, "Apart from experimenting with a variety of styles, I try to interpret and express them with my own colors."
 Tsai's predominant musical style is dance-pop, she holds the belief that "every singer must establish their own identity and unique traits."
 The singer expressed that "Maybe I don't have many representative ballad works, but dance music is what I am best at."

 Her debut album 1019 (1999) was primarily composed of ballads.
 The following year, Don't Stop continued in a similar vein but shifted toward more upbeat, rhythm-driven tracks.
 Her 2003 album Magic combined elements of disco, funk, and hip-hop, and marked the singer's shift towards a predominantly dance-oriented musical direction.
 Her 2004 album, Castle, expanded on the styles of its predecessor, while J-Game (2005) were heavily influenced by electronic music.

 Dancing Diva (2006) is primarily a pop and electronic album.
 Agent J (2007) showcased Eurodance, while her 2009 album, Butterfly, experimented with synth-pop.
 Myself (2010) primarily utilized house music.
 Muse (2012) is a pop record with styles encompassing mainstream and independent music, reflecting a distinct shift from her earlier works.
 Play (2014) was largely influenced by electronic dance music styles such as trap and dubstep.
 Ugly Beauty (2018) integrated reggae, electronic, hip-hop, and other elements.
+Pleasure (2025) continued her electronic-driven approach, combining house, techno, and electropop influences.